stat6250-s17/course-questions-wiki/week-06/README.md

 - Question (yzhu12-stat6250): Why there is no end-of-file condition when you use direct access?
 - Question (meisenbach-stat6250): When would you use this one-to-one merging?
 - Answer (meisenbach-stat6250): When the observations in both datasets are in the same order and the columns are different.
+- Question (kveng-stat6250): What are the methods of combining data set?
+- Answer (kveng-stat6250): There are one-to-one reading (statement: SET), concatenating (statement: SET), interleaving (statement: SET, BY), and match-merging (statement: MERGE, BY)